Community Service

 In lieu of our traditional celebration, All Saints honored our Hispanic brothers and sisters this year by supporting relief efforts in Mexico and Puerto Rico.
 Funds were raised to help the American Red Cross relief efforts for the earthquake victims in Mexico and the hurricane victims in Puerto Rico.
 We have families at ASCS who have relatives impacted by these two tragedies.
 All Saints also held a special prayer time during Mass on November 2.
 Students brought forward prayer candles to create a cross of light in prayer for the victims in Mexico and Puerto Rico.
 Our Hispanic families provided some tastes of Spanish cuisine during both lunches following Mass.

-All Saints had a fabulous turn-out at the October 15th Make Strides Against Breast Cancer Walk.
+All Saints had a fabulous turn-out at the October Make Strides Against Breast Cancer Walk.
 Check out photos HERE.
-A very big thank you to all who walked and have donated.
-Donations will continue to be collected at the school through October 31.
-Add a pink ribbon to the wall by making a donation to the fight breast cancer!
+A very big thank you to all who walked and have donated!

 Read how All Saints helped St. Thomas’ Episcopal Church’s Refugee Family Ministry on their website update HERE.

-Kindergarteners study animals and their needs – spring 2017.
+Kindergarteners study animals and their needs.
 The kindergarten class is putting their science and math skills in action to help local homeless pets.
 They have learned about caring for pets and visited with dogs from two local shelters.
 They practiced counting money to prepare for their bake sale to raise funds for shelter supplies.
 Thanks to all the students who supported it, the sale raised over two hundred dollars for their furry friends!

 All Saints’ 8th graders cooked and served breakfast to the residents staying at Ronald McDonald one cold Saturday morning in January.
 They also coordinated a school wide campaign to save soda can pop tops to raise money for Ronald McDonald House.